Gun law in the Czech Republic: Gun culture and societal attitudes

-Statistically, the most typical gun owner is a university-educated 45-59 years old male with above-average income who owns three firearms and practices concealed carry for self-defense.
+Statistically, the most typical gun owner is a university-educated 45–59 years old male with above-average income who owns three firearms and practices concealed carry for self-defense.
 In 2024, 33% of adults were "thinking about" obtaining category E (concealed carry) firearms license, typically for the purpose of personal and family protection.
 49% of population consider firearms possession as beneficial, while 45% hold the opposite view.
 Czech Republic's strong tradition in firearms manufacturing and competition shooting contributes to generally favorable attitudes to the legality of gun ownership.

 Firearms possession was banned during German Nazi occupation and then allowed only to those deemed loyal during the Communist regime.
 Today, the right to be armed is seen as an attribute of liberty in the country.
 The 2021-2025 Government Policy Declaration undertakes to "preserve the rights of legal gun owners".
 28% of members of the Chamber of Deputies of the Czech Parliament keep firearms; some of them are believed to conceal carry also within the parliament grounds.

+A woman trains real-life defensive gun use scenarios with live ammunition at a video shooting range in Prague, Czech Republic.

 The country suffered from a crime wave following the 1989 Velvet Revolution.
 The subsequent rise of legal gun ownership in the 1990s correlated with general fall in crime.
 By 2001, some 3% of the population possessed firearms licenses.
 The number of license holders fell slightly from this point (faster as regards C licenses, while E licenses remained mostly level) until the 2015 EU Gun Ban Proposal, from which point the number of license holders began to rise again (mostly E licenses).
 The police recorded a tripling of average monthly applications for firearms licenses by the end of 2015 compared to the beginning of that year.